-Consumer Health Coalition has recently started a collaborative cross-cultural project connecting organizations from Pittsburgh and Glasgow, Scotland.
+Consumer Health Coalition started a collaborative cross-cultural project connecting organizations from Pittsburgh and Glasgow, Scotland.
 The project brings the two cities together to address health inequity and help build a culture of health in Pittsburgh.

 The goal of this project is to learn from Glasgow’s experience building a fairer, more equal society by effectively connecting resiliency and health to improve health equity.